 4. Ensure proper print quality

 Furthermore, the printer itself can reduce the print quality if, for example, the nozzles and heating elements are dirty or damaged.
 Try cleaning or replacing the printhead.
+Also, read our tips on how to check barcodes without a scanner to identify tricky printer errors with the naked eye.

 5. Follow specified standards